Eschatologue/CM_wiki/docs/class/index.md

 ## Barbarian

+Barbarian has the following optional class feature.

-### Level 1: Unarmoured Defence (Strength)
+### Primal Defence

 <!-- --8<-- [start:opt-barb-unarmoured-defence] -->

-_Optional Class Feature, Replaces **[Unarmoured Defence]**_
+_Level 1 Barbarian Optional Class Feature, replaces Unarmoured Defence**_

 While you aren't wearing any armor, your base Armour Class equals **10 + your :abl-str: Strength and :abl-cons: Constitution modifiers**{ .calc }.
 You can use a Shield and still gain this benefit.

 <!-- --8<-- [end:opt-barb-unarmoured-defence] -->

-[Unarmoured Defence]: ./barbarian/index.md#level-1-unarmoured-defence

 ## Ranger

+Ranger has the following optional class feature.

-### Level 1: Ranger's Aptitude
+### Ranger's Aptitude

 <!-- --8<-- [start:opt-rng-aptitude] -->

-*Optional Class Feature*
+*Level 1 Ranger Optional Class Feature*

 You gain invaluable knowledge, experiences, or hard-earned lessons, which is represented by Ranger's Aptidude.
 You gain one aptidude of your choice.
 Aptidude are described in the "[Ranger's Aptitude Options]" section later in this class's description.

-**Prerequisites**{ .inl } If an aptidude has a prerequisite, you must meet it to learn that aptidude.
+**Prerequisites**{ .inl }
+If an aptidude has a prerequisite, you must meet it to learn that aptidude.
 For example, if an aptidude requires you to be a level 5+ Ranger, you can select the aptidude once you reach Ranger level 5.
 If another Ranger feature gives you Aptitude, those Aptitude don't count against the number of Aptitudes you know with this feature.

-**Replacing and Gaining Aptidudes**{ .inl } Whenever you gain a Ranger level, you can replace one of your aptidudes with another one for which you qualify.
+**Replacing and Gaining Aptidudes**{ .inl }
+Whenever you gain a Ranger level, you can replace one of your aptidudes with another one for which you qualify.
 You can't replace an aptidude if it's a prerequisite for another aptidude that you have.

-**Spell**{ .inl } If an aptidude grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability.
+**Spell**{ .inl }
+If an aptidude grants a spell, it is considered a Ranger spell for you, and Wisdom is your spellcasting ability.

-**Proficiency**{ .inl } If an aptidude grants proficiency in a skill you already have, choose a different proficiency available to the Core Ranger Trait table.
+**Proficiency**{ .inl }
+If an aptidude grants proficiency in a skill you already have, choose a different proficiency available to the Core Ranger Trait table.

 When you gain certain Ranger levels, you gain more aptidudes of your choice, as shown in the Aptidudes column of the Ranger Features table.